mcejp/bmboot/doc/questions.rst

 .. question:: How to manage memory map so that there is a single source of truth?
+   :id: Q_MEM_MAP

 .. question:: How to trace down original executable given a core dump?
    :id: Q_CORE_ID

-.. question:: How to validate that payload being loaded targets the correct CPU core, memory address, ABI version...
+   :status: RESOLVED

+   Answer: Out of scope; appropriate metadata (hash of loaded payload) must be attached to the core dump by the managing application.

+.. question:: Is it possible to force EL1 exceptions to be taken to the monitor's exception handler?
+   :id: Q_EL1EXC
+   :status: RESOLVED

+   If not, is there any circumstance besides SMC in which EL1 would trigger a synchronous exception to EL3?

+   Answer: Not in the same way as EL0 exceptions go to EL1.
+It seems the only way would be for the monitor to set the EL1 VBAR (from EL3) and disallow EL1 from changing it.

 .. question:: Is there value in having a separate ``starting_payload`` state?
+   :status: RESOLVED

-   It can help in recognizing that an invalid file was loaded as a payload.
+   Answer: Not from a functional standpoint; however, it can help in recognizing that an invalid file or an ABI-incompatible payload was loaded.

 .. question:: Payload executable format